w3c/vc-data-model/VCDMExplainer.md

-Currently there are at least four different proof formats actively being used by participants in the VCWG, including JSON Web Signatures, Zero-Knowledge Proofs, Common Binary Object Representation Object Signing and Encryption, and Linked Data Proofs.
+Currently there are at least four different proof formats actively being used by participants in the VCWG, including JSON Web Signatures, Zero-Knowledge Proofs using CL signatures, Common Binary Object Representation Object Signing and Encryption, and Linked Data Proofs.
 It was challenging for the VCWG to select one format because there are a number of benefits and drawbacks provided by each approach.
 The result of this challenge was to ensure that the Verifiable